DA Toolkit

 Ages 4–7

-Assesses learning potential, cognitive functions, inferential thinking, and mediated learning strategies.
-Four sets of problems for Pre-Teaching, Teaching, Post-Teaching, and Transfer phases — figural 'sentences' describing possible object locations in houses with different-colored roofs.
+Assesses young children's learning potential, cognitive functions, inferential thinking, and mediated learning strategies.
+Uses figural 'sentences' describing possible object locations in houses with differently colored roofs.

 Cognitive Modifiability Battery (CMB): Assessment and Intervention